FreakStar03/Python_LyricsSeacrh/README.md

 It uses python and various api to fetch lyrics!

 ### Pre-requisites
-  note --> keep musicmatch_api and LyricsSeach.py in one file at smae level
+  note --> keep musicmatch_api.py and LyricsSeach.py in one file at smae level
 #### lyricsgenius
 ```pip3 install lyricsgenius``` --> to install from pip